symbiotic-engineering/OpenFLASH/docs/coupling.rst

 .. function:: A_nj(n, j)

-   Calculates the integral `A_nj`, which is essential in the coupling calculations.
+   Calculates the integral `A_nj`, essential for coupling calculations.

    **Parameters:**